 The Company adopted the rules of a qualifying Enterprise Management Incentive share option scheme (the "EMI Scheme") with the sanction of shareholders given at an extraordinary general meeting of the Company on 22 January 2003.
-On 5 February 2003, options over a total of 1,131,250 new ordinary shares of 5 pence each were granted to Group employees under the 1995 Scheme at an exercise price of 54 pence per share.
-On 6 May 2009, options over a total of 280,002 new ordinary shares of 5 pence each were granted under the EMI Scheme to certain executive directors at an exercise price of 35.5 pence per share.
+There were no options subsisting under the EMI Scheme as at 31 August 2014.